-According to my specifications a saddler has made some modifications.
-He cutted two single bags out of the double bag, replaced the leather clip for the belt fastening against a sturdy metal clip from a modern holster and modified the drawstring so that the CM 1 can slightly be lift out.
+According to my specifications, a saddler has made some modifications.
+He cut two single bags out of the double bag, replaced the leather clip for the belt fastening against a sturdy metal clip from a modern holster and modified the drawstring so that the CM 1 can slightly lift out.

-I have labeled the result with my brand TIME:LOCK and for the impregnation I worked with some beeswax leather care.
-Now I can use the bag in different ways: as a handbag, as a holster on my belt, as an additional pocket on almost every backpack or with an additional leather strap as a shoulder bag.
+I have labelled the result with my brand TIME:LOCK and for the impregnation, I worked with some beeswax leather care.
+Now I can use the bag in different ways: as a handbag, like a holster on my belt, as an additional pocket on almost every backpack or with an additional leather strap as a shoulder bag.

 The cost amounts to a total of 200 Euros, but the bag is more than worth and indestructible.
 So it will protect at least my next 10 smartphone generations.
 Internal dimensions are 14 x 7 x 2 cm and if anyone is interested in owning a copy of this unique, stylish and extreme rare smartphone leather holster she or he can contact me via the comment function.

 Reading my finished post again I am just discovering now that all the working tools and products whose design I appreciate have a common feature – you can use them with gloves.